How thoroughly should you think about your domain name?

 Consider this: Can you easily distinguish between Healthinsurance.net, Newhealthinsurance.com, and Healthinsurancesort.com?
 Likely not.

 These generic names are overloaded with keywords, lack meaning, and fail to leave a lasting impression.
 Nobody raves about Insurance.com because it feels generic and uninspired.
-Adding variations of “insurance” only makes the domain blend into a crowded market.
-On the other hand, domains like UnitedHealthCareOnline.com or Anthem.com resonate because they represent something unique and trustworthy.
+On the other hand, domains like UnitedHealthCareOnline.com or Anthem.com resonate because they represent something unique and trustworthy—names that stick in memory and build brand equity.

 Tips for Finding a Brandable Domain Name:

-- Create unique and catchy terms, just like Google, Bing, and Yahoo did.
+- Invent new words.
+Create unique and catchy terms, just like Google, Stripe, and Notion did.

 - Use existing words.
-Explore a thesaurus for meaningful, interesting words that align with your brand.
+Explore a thesaurus for meaningful, interesting words that align with your brand identity.

 3. Shorter is better